top of page

 Faking Death to Dodge Unwanted Dates

 When it comes to avoiding pushy suitors, female dragonflies have a trick up their wings—playing dead!
-This clever behavior, called thanatosis (or death-feigning), is their way of saying, "Not interested!" without having to actually say anything.
+This clever behavior, called thanatosis (or death-feigning), is their way of saying, "Not interested!" without having to say anything.

 Caught in the Act